yqritc/RecyclerView-FlexibleDivider/README.md

 Enables you to specify left and right margin of divider.

 - MarginProvider for vertical divider (horizontal list)
 Enables you to specify top and bottom margin of divider.

-Please refer to ComplexAdapter class in the [sample](/sample/src/main/java/com/yqritc/recyclerviewflexibledivider/sample) for the usage of providers in detail.
+**For GridLayoutManager**, the position parameter of above providers is group index of items.
+So, control your divider based on [group index](http://developer.android.com/intl/ja/reference/android/support/v7/widget/GridLayoutManager.SpanSizeLookup.html#getSpanGroupIndex(int, int)) instead of the position of items.

 ### Optional